 Medical Device Registration and Approval in Brazil

 General country-specific regulatory information is provided on this page for medical device registration and approval in Brazil.
-Become a LICENSALE.COM user to receive detailed device-specific compliance information for each market, including Brazil, to expedite the preparation of your medical device or IVD registration application.

 Medical Device Regulations and Classification in Brazil

 INMETRO certification is a mandatory requirement for the following devices: electric device, hypodermic needle, sterile single-use syringes, breast implants, surgical and non-surgical rubber gloves, condoms.

 ANATEL certification is required for devices with certain functionalities such as Bluetooth, Wi-Fi, Radio Frequency (RF), etc.

 The foreign manufacturing facility must be certified by Brazilian Good Manufacturing Practices (BPF) certification.